-There is no provision for income taxes since the Foundation is a nonprofit organization exempt from both Federal and State income tax.
-The Foundation has received an exemption letter from the Internal Revenue Service which grants it tax-exempt status under Internal Revenue Code Section 501(c)(3).
+The Foundation is a nonprofit organization exempt from both Federal and State income tax.
+As such, there is no provision for income tax.
+The Foundation has received an exemption letter from the Internal Revenue Service which grants it tax-exempt status under Internal Revenue Code Section 501c(3).